Israel–Turkey relations: Armenian genocide

 Israel has maintained an ambivalent stance towards the Armenian genocide, officially not endorsing or against it, due to the issue in relations with Turkey and its long-standing ally Azerbaijan, which has been in good terms with Israel.

 According to historians Rıfat Bali and Marc David Baer, Armenian genocide denial was the most important factor in the normalization of relations.
 The 1982 International Conference on the Holocaust and Genocide, which took place in Tel Aviv, included six presentations on the Armenian genocide.
 Turkey threatened that if the conference was held, it would close its borders to Jewish refugees from Iran and Syria, putting their lives in danger.
 As a result, the Israeli Foreign Ministry joined the ultimately unsuccessful effort to cancel the conference.

 In April 2001, a Turkish newspaper quoted foreign minister Shimon Peres as saying, "We reject attempts to create a similarity between the Holocaust and the Armenian allegations.
 Nothing similar to the Holocaust occurred.
 It is a tragedy what the Armenians went through, but not a genocide."
 According to Charny and Auron, this statement crossed the line into active denial of the Armenian genocide.
 Scholar Eldad Ben Aharon considers that Peres simply made explicit what had been Israel's policy since 1948.
 Israel–Turkey relations deteriorated in the late 2010s, but Israel's relations with Azerbaijan remain close and the Azerbaijan–Israel International Association has lobbied against recognition of the genocide.

-At the same time, however, Israel was aware of the repercussion.
+Israel was aware of the repercussion.
 This policy stems from a few geopolitical considerations.
 First, according to The Times of Israel, "Israel is a small country in a hostile neighborhood that can't afford to antagonize the few friends it has in the region.
 Even more powerful states refuse to employ the 'genocide' term for fear of alienating Turkey...."
 Second, Israel shares a "budding friendship" with Azerbaijan, a "Shiite Muslim but moderate country bordering Iran" that also strongly opposes recognition.
 Third, according to former Israeli minister Yossi Sarid, one of the country's most vocal supporters of Armenian genocide recognition, Israel tends to follow policies set by the United States, which has also not recognized the genocide.
 Despite these concerns, many prominent Israeli figures from different sides of the political spectrum have called for recognition.

 Growing tensions between Turkey and Israel since the 2010s enabled greater calls for recognising the Armenian genocide in Israel, despite it possibly running in contradiction against relations with Azerbaijan.
 In 2019, the United States officially recognised the genocide, with tacit involvement by Israeli lobbies refusing to lobby for Turkey and Azerbaijan.
 The Israeli lobbies again did not prevent U.S. President Joe Biden from recognising the genocide in 2021, which was met with a furious response in Turkey.
 While Israel remains committed to its relationship with Azerbaijan, Azerbaijan's pro-Turkey attitude was seen as a concern by Israel, resulting in Israel's tacit anti-Turkish policies often attacking Azerbaijani interests, with both Turkey and Azerbaijan also singled out as threats to Israel since 2020.